 About this Blog

 I’m writing this as a parent and a book lover.
-My mother tells me she used to read under the bedcovers.
-I certainly used to read in the dark in the car by the headlights of the car behind.
-I have lost more sleep to reading than I care to think about.
-And as the mother of two young children, I read out aloud every day.
+My mother told me that, as a child, she used to read under the bedcovers with a torch shaped like a little dog with the bulb in its mouth.
+I certainly used to read in the dark in the car by the headlights of the car behind, and during meals, and when I was supposed to be getting dressed.
+As an adult, I have lost more sleep to reading than I care to think about.
+When my two children were small, I used to read out aloud to them every day.
+And now that they are bigger, most days, I still do.

 Reading books aloud with someone, and reading them alone in your head are quite different experiences.
-But the striking feature about reading a book to a child is that you never do it once.
+But the striking feature, I find, about reading a book to a young child, is that you never do it once.
 You do it hundreds of times.
 And the rhythm that didn’t quite work the first time you read it either smooths out or gets a lot worse by the twentieth reading.
-And when your children start using the language of the stories in their games and in their fights, you start to appreciate which books you really want in your house.
+And when your children start using the language of the stories in their games and in their fights, you appreciate in a new way which books you really want in your home.
+Since I started this blog, my children have grown a little older and I read different things to them, but reading aloud still has its own magic and connection.

 So, this blog is for anyone who wants to share books and reading with a child in their life.
 In this blog I usually refer to ‘your child’: the child you care about, the child you want to share books with.
 You might be a family member, a friend, a teacher, another caregiver; you might read with them every day or want to send a book to them overseas.
 When we share books, we share a part of ourselves, our own imagination too.